ADA-research/Sparkle/CONTRIBUTING.md

 # Contributing

-For now, the development of Sparkle is done by a closed core team.

-We will gladly accept contributions in the form of bug reports, feature requests and pull requests in the near future, when the appropriate infrastructure is in place, and the code base is ready.
+We gladly accept contributions in the form of bug reports, feature requests and pull requests.

 ## Issue creation protocol
-When finding a bug or an issue in Sparkle, feel free to create an issue in [Jira](https://kvdblom.atlassian.net/jira/software/c/projects/SPRK/boards/1) if you are part of the closed core team.
+When finding a bug or an issue in Sparkle, feel free to create an issue on the GitHub.
 Check before you create a new issue if there already exists one that addresses the bug you found.
 In case an existing issue already partially covers the bug, you could add a comment to that issue, to ensure your bug is covered by it.
 Otherwise, you should create a new issue.